Survivor NZ: Nicaragua: Season summary

 Sixteen castaways arrived in Nicaragua and were divided into two tribes of eight: Mogotón and Hermosa.
 Immediately, both tribes were informed that they would each vote out a player that same day with no opportunity to earn immunity.
 Following the double elimination, Redemption Island was introduced, giving previously eliminated players another chance to return to the game.
 Hermosa fared better in challenges, and Mogotón's woes continued with a surprise medical evacuation.
 Afterwards, tribes were shuffled with the former Hermosa members in the majority on both tribes.
 Nate and Barb blindsided Georgia on Hermosa, and Tom betrayed his former Mogotón members to side with the Hermosa men and eliminate his rival Shay on Mogotón.

 Shay returned to the game after defeating Georgia in the final pre-merge duel, and the tribes merged.
 The former Hermosa members maintained a majority over Mogotón, but loyalties were in question due to the tribal shuffle.
 Nate, Barb, Avi and Sala brought in Shannon and counted on Tom to rejoin his old Mogotón players, due to their being down in numbers.
-The alliance of five quickly took out Lee and Mike, but briefly fell apart after Barb organized a blindside of Sala, the most liked player in the game.
+The alliance of five quickly took out Lee and Mike, but briefly fell apart after Barb organised a blindside of Sala, the most liked player in the game.